wittawatj/ucl-lyx-thesis/README.md

   This defines the variable `\FULLTHESIS` so that chapter specific tables of contents are not included when compiling the master Lyx.

+* Cross referencing equations, figure numbers, section numbers in other chapters is possible.
+In each chapter Lyx file, go to

+        Document -> Settings -> Document Class -> Select default master document

+  make sure to set the master document to `phd_thesis.lyx`.